Marcello-Mar/Susceptibility-Index-Script/README.md

 # Antibiotic Resistance Analysis Tool

-This tool analyzes antibiotic sensitivity data to determine:
+This tool analyzes antibiotic susceptibility data to determine:
 - Effectiveness of individual antibiotics
 - Effectiveness of antibiotic combinations
 - Global coverage of combinations